amarjotgill/origin-bound-cookies/draft-amarjotgill-origin-bound-cookies-protocol.md

  7. Let secureDomainCookies be a list of all cookies with the domain attribute set.
 Sort this list by earliest last-access-time first.
  8. Let secureOriginCookies be a list of the remaining cookies in secureCookies and sort this list by earliest last-access-time first.
  9. Append secureOriginCookies to the end of secureDomainCookies.
 The resulting list is the final, sorted list of secure cookies.
- 10. Return both sorted list.
+ 10. Return both sorted lists.

 Step 2 of [Section 5.2.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-remove-excess-cookies-for-a) need to be updated to replace: